Juan José Omella: Biography

-Omella was born in the municipality of Cretas, Aragon.
+Omella was born on 21 April 1946 in the municipality of Cretas in Teruel.
+His father was a farmer and his mother a seamstress.
 One of his sisters still lives there, while the other died at a young age.

 The village priest convinced him to enter the seminary of Zaragoza.
-He studied at education centres for missionaries in Leuven and Jerusalem as well.
+He studied at education centres for missionaries in Logroño, Leuven, and Jerusalem as well.
 On 20 September 1970 he was ordained a priest.
-He then worked for the church in Zaragoza and in Zaire.
+He then worked for the church in rural areas of the Zaragoza diocese for 20 years, interrupted by one year's service as a missionary in Zaire.
+He was episcopal vicar of the Zaragoza diocese from 1990 to 1996.

-Pope John Paul II appointed him auxiliary bishop of Zaragoza on 15 July 1996 and he was consecrated a bishop on 22 September by Elías Yanes Alvarez, Archbishop of Zaragoza.
+Pope John Paul II appointed him auxiliary bishop of Zaragoza on 15 July 1996 and he was consecrated a bishop on 22 September by Elías Yanes Álvarez, Archbishop of Zaragoza.

-John Paul II named him bishop of Barbastro-Monzón in 1999.
-He held the posts of Apostolic Administrator of Huesca and of Jaca from 2001 to 2003.
-In 2004 he was named bishop of Calahorra and La Calzada-Logroño.
+John Paul II named him bishop of Barbastro-Monzón on 27 October 1999, and he was installed there on 12 December.
+He was also apostolic administrator of Huesca and of Jaca from 2001 to 2003.
+On 8 April 2004 he was named bishop of Calahorra and La Calzada-Logroño.
+He took possession of the diocese on 29 May.

 He has been a member of the Commission of Social Ministry of the Spanish Episcopal Conference since 1996 and president of that commission from 2002 to 2008 and from 2014 to 2017.
 On 6 November 2014, Pope Francis appointed him a member of the Congregation for Bishops.
 According to El Periodico, Omella engineered the November 2014 early retirement of Manuel Ureña Pastor as Archbishop of Zaragoza, whom the local press later reported had mishandled a charge of harassment against one of his priests.

 On 6 November 2015, Pope Francis appointed Omella Archbishop of Barcelona.
 He was installed there on 26 December.